webofdata/specification-archived/specification.md

 The protocol is intended to work both in controlled (secure, closed networks) and open environments (on the web).
 It separates the use of URIs as identifiers from the use of URLs as references to resolvable resource representations.

 Some WoD nodes are exposing datasets that require understanding by humans.
-These are often bootstrapping vocabularies or schema terms that are basic for other applications.
+These are often bootstrapping vocabularies or schema terms that are the basis for other applications.
 They are also starting points for further traversal in the web of data.
+The query interface provides simple but inclusive means to locate subject entities by name or description.

 ## Query Operation

 The query endpoint can take a variety of query parameters that allow a client to search for subjects or connected subjects.
 The datasets in which the search is performed can also be restricted by using the dataset query parameter.
-The endpoint is defined as follows:
+The endpoint and the allowed query parameters is defined as follows:

 <pre>